HalloMatthieu/simple_navigation_goals/README.md

 How to use the code :
 - clone the python file
 - launch a gazebo sim or a rviz to have a turtlebot robot
-- run the python file using the command --> python simple_navigation_goals
+- run the python file using the command --> rosrun simple_navigation_goals simple_navigation_goal